 A clarification of this (which is represented as a “note” in the associated model files) is as follows:

-Financial instruments can be categorized by form depending on whether they are cash instruments, derivative instruments or currency instruments::
+Financial instruments can be categorized by form depending on whether they are cash instruments, derivative instruments or currency instruments:

 Cash instruments are financial instruments whose value is determined directly by markets.
 They can be divided into securities, which are readily transferable, and other cash instruments such as loans and deposits, where both borrower and lender have to agree on a transfer.